root-project/root/README/ReleaseNotes/v608/index.md

 ### Bugs fixed in this release

 *   [[ROOT-8516](https://sft.its.cern.ch/jira/browse/ROOT-8516)] - Possible I/O corruption in writing when using a cache, typically on remote servers, e.g. XRootD
+*   Fix [[ROOT-8686](https://sft.its.cern.ch/jira/browse/ROOT-8686)] and [[ROOT-8595](https://sft.its.cern.ch/jira/browse/ROOT-8595)] which led to error when persistifying classes which featured std::arrays as data members in TTrees.
 *   Fix column wise write of std::arrays which was failing with cryptic error message under certain circumstances.